 Perhaps you’ve turned the unit on, and you hear a strange noise coming from it.
 Or worse, it’s not actually blowing cool air.
 That would mean that it’s time to call in the professionals.
 And the earlier, the better.
 You don’t want to have to replace your unit because you ignored something that seemed unimportant.
 It’s better to be safe than sorry.
 And the best part?
 The professionals don’t just give the A/C a more thorough checkup.
 They service air conditioner and heating units.
 In fact, remember earlier when we answered “How often should you service your A/C?” and mentioned that you should also service your heating unit once a year?
 Well, the technician can also set up that appointment for you at the time of the service call.
 Easy peasy.

 If you do discover that your home air conditioning unit needs to be repaired or replaced, don’t worry.
-Take advantage of your American Home Shield® home warranty.
+Take advantage of your American Home Shield® home warranty and check out our A/C tune-up specials.
 After all, that’s why we’re here — to help you keep your cool when it comes to unforeseen repairs or replacements.